<?xml version="1.0" encoding="UTF-8"?>

 <pubDate>Sun, 25 Jan 2026 00:00:00 GMT</pubDate>

-<description>Chrome extension and gateway that relays browser control between AI agents and your actual browser session.
-No headless browsers, no separate instances.</description>
+<description>Clawdbot (now OpenClaw) is a Chrome extension that relays browser control between AI agents and your real browser session.
+No headless browsers.
+Your cookies, your logins, your extensions.
+247k GitHub stars.</description>

 <category>tools-tips</category>